tomcharnock/IMNN/README.md

 np.random.seed()
 ```

-We also need to get the denominator of the derivative which is given by the difference between the perturbed parameter values<br><br>
+We also need to get the denominator of the derivative which is given by the difference between the perturbed parameter values<br>
 <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{\partial}{\partial\theta}&space;=&space;\frac{1}{1.1&space;-&space;0.9}." target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{\partial}{\partial\theta}&space;=&space;\frac{1}{1.1&space;-&space;0.9}." title="\frac{\partial}{\partial\theta} = \frac{1}{1.1 - 0.9}." /></a><br>
 This needs to be done for every parameter and kept in a numpy array.